graemehoffman/fe-theme-tech-challenge/readme.md

 First, clone this repository in your WordPress themes directory.

+If you have NVM run `nvm use` to align your node version.

 Then, run the following commands in the theme's directory :

 	npm install